Ernesto de León

 • Media effects

-• R and Python languages
+• R and Python programing

 Education

-• PhD in Political Communication, Ongoing
+• PhD in Communication Science, 2023

 University of Bern